vadym218/webtests/README.md

 # It is my concept of an online testing system
 Yes, I thought of it even before the pandemic started!

+It took a prize place at a Junior Academy of Sciences of Ukraine competition

 ## How to run
 - execute ```php -S 127.0.0.1:80```